 Are they in conflict?
 They can be, and this may cause difficulties both for the company and the individuals.
 Existing investors seeking to impose their funding proposal may also be directors.
 How to avoid conflict?
 First, know the duties required of a director.

 Duties as a director are codified in the Companies Act 2006.
 They are fiduciary duties owed to the company and are of paramount importance.
 Directors must never view their personal interests as shareholders to be more important than their duties as a director.
 If they do, they will not only risk a breach of directors’ duties but create the grounds for dispute with other shareholders and damage not only their personal interests, but the success of the company.
-For more guidance on directors’ duties, including potential liabilities for a breach of duty, see here.
+For more guidance on directors’ duties, including potential liabilities for a breach of duty, see our directors' duties page.

 The rights of the shareholders will usually be set out in the articles of association of the company and in a formal agreement between shareholders and/or external investors, or both.
 This documentation is fundamental.
 Shareholders will not be subject to the same duties as directors and can act in their own interests separately from how an investor appointed director might need to act.